surifirstpin/biplus_documentation/docs/README.md

 Business Analytics
 Empower your business by putting analytics where your employees, customers, partners, and suppliers need them.

-Read more at https://www.tableau.com/products/server#QZzLkQmHo7rKODx5.99Turn your information into data, And Data into Insights with Embedded Analytics.
+Turn your information into data, and data into Insights with Embedded Analytics.
+Empower your businessby putting analyt

 Data Blend
 Access, Manipulate and join any data from any source.